Previous Applicants, Deferred Enrollment, and Re-Entry

 Students who are on an official leave of absence should not use this form.
 You should contact the Registrar’s Office for registration information.

 Students who have been academically dismissed by Suffolk University should not use this form.
-You will need to contact the Dean’s Office that corresponds with your previous degree program.
-Students academically dismissed must file a written petition to apply for re-admission.
+You must contact the appropriate academic dean who corresponds with your previous degree program, and file a written petition to apply for re-admission: